Skip to content

 • Identification Authenticators:

-These authenticators are responsible for identifying the user.
-Successful execution of this authenticator means the user is identified, either within WSO2 Identity Server for internal users or by the external system for federated users.
+These authenticators identify the user.
+Successful execution of this authenticator means the system manages the user either within WSO2 Identity Server as an internal user or by the external system as a federated user.

 • Internal User Identification Authenticators: Authenticate users against the internal user stores (e.g., basic authentication with username and password).